hanabi/hanabi.github.io/Reference.md

 ### The Sacrifice Discard

 * It is generally undesirable for a player to have a "fully locked" hand, but sometimes it happens.
 And sometimes, one card in the locked hand is useful in the future, but not critical (meaning there is another copy of the card in someone else's hand or still in the deck).
 * Normally, you are never supposed to discard cards that have clues on them, as if you do, it implies a *Sarcastic Discard* or a *Gentleman's Discard*.
 However, in this situation, the player who is locked can choose to "sacrifice" one of the cards in their hand that is non-critical.
-And in this situation, it does NOT imply a *Sarcastic Discard* or a *Gentleman's Discard*.
+And in this situation, it does **not** imply a *Sarcastic Discard* or a *Gentleman's Discard*.

 <br />